-- Addition of funding to the UPWP; - Modifying the scope of the UPWP; - Change in the lead agency (e.g. MPO, State, Public Transportation Agency, Local Government; or consultant) that will perform the work in the UPWP; - Inclusion of costs that require prior written approval; and - Change in the approved matching rate and source.
+- Addition of funding to the UPWP; - Modifying the scope of the UPWP, including the addition, deletion, or change in scope of a task, subtask, or activity; - Change in the lead agency (e.g. MPO, State, Public Transportation Agency, Local Government; or consultant) that will perform the work in the UPWP; - Inclusion of costs that require prior written approval; and - Change in the approved matching rate and source.